NYC COVID-19 Response & Impact Fund

-- Are a 501(c)(3) nonprofit organization
+Be a 501(c)(3) nonprofit organization

-- Receive New York City or New York State government funding
+Receive New York City or New York State government funding

-These loans are geared toward nonprofits with an annual revenue of at least $750,000.
+Have an annual operating revenue of at least $750,000

 Check out our FAQ page if you have questions about eligibility, the application, or the review process.